Smile! :D: Background

 Robinson experienced an initial surge of popularity at age 18, after the release of several festival-oriented electronic dance music works such as "Say My Name" (2010) and Spitfire (2011).
 Robinson grew increasingly dissatisfied with his performances, and said that he experienced "four or five fully-blown anxiety attacks onstage" while touring in 2013.
-His desire to change his musical style led him to write his debut album Worlds (2014), a work that DJ Mags John Ochoa has retrospectively described as a "breakthrough" that precipitated a wider shift in the electronic music industry.
+His desire to change his musical style led him to write his debut album, Worlds (2014), a work that DJ Mags John Ochoa has retrospectively described as a "breakthrough" that precipitated a wider shift in the electronic music industry.
 In 2016, Robinson released "Shelter", a collaboration with his friend and fellow electronic producer Madeon.
-In 2017, Robinson released Virtual Self, a Eurodance- and trance-inspired production released under an alias of the same name.
+In 2017, Robinson produced Virtual Self, a Eurodance- and trance-inspired production released under an alias of the same name.
 "Ghost Voices", a single from the EP, was nominated for the Grammy Award for Best Dance Recording in 2018.
-In 2021, Robinson released his second studio album Nurture, a work which explores his experiences with depression and writer's block and represents a major stylistic shift in his discography, according to AllMusic's Paul Simpson.
+In 2021, Robinson released his second studio album, Nurture, a work which explores his experiences with depression and writer's block and represents a major stylistic shift in his discography, according to AllMusic's Paul Simpson.
 While writing Nurture, Robinson put pressure on himself to avoid "any kind of trouble", as he started to place more importance on his public identity and found himself restricting his expression on the album as a result.
 A year after its release, he began to contemplate retiring from musicianship.